kghoshg/kghoshg.github.io/Code_and_Data/README.md

 It takes the following 7 arguments:
 1) Lambda         :  The regularization parameter.
-2) CG_tol         :  The tolerance of Congugate Gradient(CG) Descent Method
+2) MR_tol         :  The tolerance of Congugate Gradient(CG) Descent Method
-3) CG_maxit       :  The maximun number of CG iterations
+3) MR_maxit       :  The maximun number of CG iterations
 4) Newton_maxit   :  The maximun number of Newton iterations, that is, epoch.
 5) LS_maxit       :  The maximun number of Line Search Method iterations
 6) data_path      :  The path of BOTH your training set and testing set.